 World Without Borders, an Internet interactivity center, will have their MUG Leader chat and the opportunity to meet and chat with Dan Berube, founder, ambassador and Webmaster of the Boston Final Cut Pro User Group and owner of Noisybrain Productions.
 You can join in by going to the

-and follow the link to the Apple Connection.
+Leader chat site and follow the link to the Apple Connection.
 Things will start at 6 p.m.
 (Pacific).

 MUGs are good places for making new friends, finding Mac-loving buddies, boning up your technical expertise, finding solutions to technical problems, and sometimes finding a good deal on used hardware.
 For more info on MUGs, and to find the location of the one nearest you, go to

 Apple’s User Group Web page.